 Imperfection: A Love Story

 I remember the first time I saw a cockroach in my apartment.
 I may laugh now, but at the time it was possibly the most disturbing thing I had seen in the city.
 I cried and called my mom.
 I remember getting lost so many times with a basically dead phone and standing on the street questioning my entire life.
 I remember being disappointed when my so-called “best friend” didn’t congratulate me on my raise at work.
 Life sucks sometimes, especially when you feel like your expectations are not being met.
 All the things I expected to happen, naturally…certainly…did not.
 Learning how to kill that cockroach in your first apartment, finding your way around the city, and making friends who truly value your friendship won’t come easy.
-Things will fall apart and starting from square-one is inevitable.
+Things will fall apart, and starting from square one is inevitable.
 “That’s another reason I love New York.
-Just like that, it can go from bad to cute.” —Sarah Jessica Parker in SATC.
+Just like that, it can go from bad to cute,” as Carrie Bradshaw says in SATC.
 It’s funny that the people you think have it “together” usually do not.
-Moving to New York City was not a mistake and after countless times of planning my escape, I have realized that I would not be who I am today without this experience.
+Moving to New York City was not a mistake, and after countless attempts to plan my escape, I have realized that I would not be who I am today without this experience.

 Here are some of my beliefs that helped me stop focusing on perfection: